Jisshnu/Water-Quality-Detection/README.md

 # Water-Quality-Detection
-Firstly, install the necessary packages.
+Install the necessary packages.
 Then, you have to run the TestWaterDetector.py file.

-This project is still under development :)

-Tech stack used: Image processing, Python.
+Algorithm used: KNN